East Africa HR Symposium 2018

-The theme of the conference was “The Future is Now… Gaining the Edge in HR” which recognised that the new generation of workplace is very much digital, and it is happening now.
+The theme of the conference was “The Future is Now… Gaining the Edge in HR”.
+This theme perfectly highlighted that the new generation of workplace is very much digital, and it is happening now.

 The full line up of speakers was impressive:

-During my flight home, I had some time to digest and reflect on what I learned from last week and wanted to share some of my own thoughts plus some recommendations for HR within the region.
+During my flight home, I had some time to digest and reflect on what I learned from last week.
+I will share some of these reflections plus some recommendations for HR within the region.

 The Future is Now… Embrace Technology

 During day one, Stewart Samkange, LinkedIn’s new Talent Services Director for Africa, talked about the impact of technology on talent acquisition.

-Re-imagine HR; Focus on Adding Value to Gain the Edge
+Re-imagine HR; focus on adding value to gain the edge

-The reality is that many HR functions like to think they are strategic and partners to the business yet often, they lack sufficient knowledge of the business and their day-to-day priorities are administrative tasks, such as processing leave forms.
+The reality is that many HR functions like to think they are strategic partners to the business.
+Yet often, they lack sufficient knowledge of the business and their day-to-day priorities are administrative tasks, such as processing leave forms.

-HR professionals must also be prepared to learn, unlearn and then relearn in order to to attract the right talent, become more strategic and develop a strong work place for the future.
-As Stewart stated “we [HR] are not being seen as relevant, as we are not driving conversations about data and how it can be used to support business decisions.”
+HR professionals must also be prepared to learn, unlearn and then relearn in order to develop a strong work place for the future.
+As Stewart stated “we [HR] are not being seen as relevant – we are not driving conversations about data and how it can be used to support business decisions.”